zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ---

 [.text: #fff, text-scale(1.5)]
+[.build-lists: true]

 # The SwiftUI struggle

-- you will be struggling coming from AppKit/UIKit
-- ...until it just clicks.
+- the struggle is real until things will just click
 - all of us is still figuring it out
-- when people say that something is impossible in SwiftUI, it means they haven’t figured it out and give up.
+- when people say that something is impossible in SwiftUI, it means that we just haven’t figured it out yet

+^thinking in swiftui
-^If you're not struggling when moving from UIKit, you're probably doing it wrong ^This is such an important point that I've made a slide to further enphatized it.
+^If you're not struggling when moving from UIKit, you're probably doing it wrong ^The SDK is very new and patterns are still evolving ^This is such an important point that I've made a slide to further enphatized it.
 ^It’s like somebody fluent in one language is surprised that it cannot be as fluent in another one.
 ^Yes, they share some grammars
-^SwiftUI doesn’t care about your 10 years of experience in UIKit ^All of us is still figuring it out
-^When people say that something is impossible in SwiftUI, it means they haven’t figured it out and give up.

 ---